-How To Pronounce Arie Luyendyk Jr.'s Name So You Don't Totally Botch It
+Here's How To Actually Pronounce 'Bachelor' Arie Luyendyk Jr.'s Name

 Have you been mumbling the new Bachelor's last name every time you mention him because you're not exactly sure how to say it properly?
 Or maybe you have just been avoiding the whole thing all together or simply referring to him as "the kissing bandit from Emily's season," since that's easier than totally botching it.
 Is it Loo-yen-dik, Loyen-deek, Low-een-dowk?
 Don't fret.
 Here's how to pronounce Arie Luyendyk's name, people.
 The Bachelor Season 22 premiere is only a mere few weeks away, so it's time we all learn it.
 It's pronounced AR-ee LION-dike.
 Say it with me aloud and don't you forget it, because this journey is only just getting started.